EndPointCorp/end-point-blog/2019/01/08/speech-recognition-with-tensorflow.html.md

 waves, the_sum = plot_wave_composition(wave_defs)
 ```

-Next, let's compute the FFT values along with the frequencies:
+Next, let’s compute the FFT values along with the frequencies:

 ```python
 ffts = np.fft.fft(the_sum)